Handa Island Puffins: How to Visit and What To See

 As you reach the cliffs on the island’s northern side, at Puffin Bay, you will hear and see some of the thousands of seabirds that arrive on Handa for the breeding season.
 If the wind direction is right, you’ll no doubt smell the birds before you see them, with a waft of rotting fish laying out the red carpet for you.

 Although its name, Puffin Bay, suggests you may spot the colourful ‘clowns of the sea‘ here, this isn’t the ideal place to find them.
-The next promontory, where you’ll find the Great Stack, is where you are most likely to see puffins.
+The next promontory, where you’ll find the Great Stack, is where you will most likely see puffins.

 Here, every available ledge space seemed to be taken.
 As we watched, the arguments on who was crossing whose boundary seemed quite intense in some cases, with noisy squabbles and pecking being the order of the day.